scikit-hep/awkward/CONTRIBUTING.md

 Within the narrow scope of a function, there is no attempt to maintain immutability.

+### Adding a new kernel

+When adding a new kernel to the codebase, it's specification must be added to the `kernel-specification.yml` file.
+The new kernel specification must be added in the correct place as the `kernel-specification.yml` file is ordered by kernel and specialization name (use `dev/kernel-diagnostics.py` to check for discrepancies).

 ------------

 Thanks again for contributing to Awkward Array.
 We all look forward to what you have to add.